Nuclei-Software/nuclei-linux-sdk/README.md

 * **TIMER_HZ**: implementation dependent, you can change timer frequency to different value to overwrite the one in dts.
 * **CPU_HZ**: implementation dependent, you can change cpu frequency to different value to overwrite the one in dts.
 * **PERIPH_HZ**: implementation dependent, you can change peripheral frequency to different value to overwrite the one in dts.
-* **SIMULATION**: implementation dependent, if SIMULATION=1, only the peripherals can be simulated in rtl will be present in dts, for demosoc/evalsoc, only uart will be present, qspi will not.
+* **SIMULATION**: implementation dependent, if SIMULATION=1, only the peripherals can be simulated in rtl will be present in dts, for evalsoc, only uart will be present, qspi will not.

 > `TIMER_HZ/CPU_HZ/PERIPH_HZ` are all implementation dependent, it required your SoC dts implement this feature, currently
-> demosoc/evalsoc all support this.
+> evalsoc support this.

 For each SoC, in `conf/$SOC`, it also contains a `freeloader.mk`, it is used to configure freeloader feature to set cpu configuration when bring up, such as configure cache, tlb, smp feature, for details, please refer to freeloader source code.